 - egg: in the past we’ve used more than one egg in our brownie recipes, however, you only need 1 large egg for this recipe.
 This will help decrease the cakey-ness and make them extra fudgy.

-- almond butter: almond butter is the key ingredient to these paleo brownies.
+- almond butter: almond butter is the key ingredient to these healthy brownies.
 Why?
 Almond butter is high in fat, which helps with the moisture content!
 It’s also…DELICIOUS.
 Feel free to swap out for cashew butter if need be.

 - maple syrup: don’t have maple?
 Feel free to swap for honey!
 Unfortunately, we don’t recommend swapping for a granular sugar or extract like stevia.
 You’ll need something liquid so you can swap 1:1 with no problems.